kaltura/kaltura-player-js/docs/ads.md

 }
 ```

-## Ads Events Timeline
+## Ad Events Timeline

-During an ad playback there are events that get triggered to indicate the current ad state or state changes.
+During ad playback, there are events that get triggered to indicate the current ad state or state changes.
-Some events are life cycle indicators and will always get triggered, while others are reactive to specific actions, like user clicking the ad, and may or may not be triggered.
+Some events are life cycle indicators and will always get triggered, while others are reactive to specific actions -- such as the user clicking the ad -- and may or may not be triggered.

-In the following diagram you can observe the events timeline from the point that ad break start to the point that ad break ends.
+In the following diagram you can observe the events timeline from the point that an ad break starts to the point that the ad break ends.

 ![ad-events-timeline](images/ad-events-timeline.jpg)

-If you want to be aware when playback is started/ended whether its including ads or not, you can use the following events:
+If you want to know when playback has started/ended -- whether the playback includes ads or not -- use the following events:

 - `PLAYBACK_START` - Triggered on the first play request for playback.
-If preroll ad will play, this event will be triggered before the preroll.
-If no preroll is about to play, this event will be triggered before any other content event including `FIRST_PLAY`.
+If a pre-roll ad is about to play, this event will be triggered before the pre-roll.
+If no pre-roll ad is about to play, this event will be triggered before any other content event including `FIRST_PLAY`.

 - `PLAYBACK_ENDED` - Triggered when playback is ended.
-If postroll ad will play, this event will be triggered after postroll.
-If no postroll is about to play, this event will be triggered after any other content event including `ENDED`.
+If a post-roll ad is about to play, this event will be triggered after post-roll.
+If no post-roll ad is about to play, this event will be triggered after any other content event including `ENDED`.

-You can observe the following timeline diagram that simulate those events exact location:
+You can observe the following timeline diagram that simulates these events' exact location:
 ![playback-start-end-timeline](images/playback-start-end-timeline.jpg)

-## Ads Events
+## Ad Events

 | Events List                                 |
 | ------------------------------------------- |